 With an accessible 1.5-mile boardwalk trail that leads to an observation platform, the San Bernard National Wildlife Refuge is an ideal place to see migrating warblers, waterfowl and more.
 The refuge is also host to the Migration Celebration, a family friendly nature festival held from April 27-28 in the Brazosport area.
 This event features several activities for children, including: archery, fishing, bug sweeping, microscopes, touch tanks and reptiles.
 Adults and children can both enjoy the very popular "Birds of Prey" show by EarthQuest as well as the butterfly encounter tents.

 Nestled in the heart of the Clear Lake Loop of the Great Texas Coastal Birding Trail just south of Houston, Pearland offers some of the best springtime birding in the Texas Gulf Coast.
-Be sure to check out the new Delores Fenwick Nature Center celebrating its grand opening this spring.
+Be sure to check out the new Delores Fenwick Nature Center, which celebrated its grand opening last spring.
 The new center overlooks 1.7 miles of natural trails and Texas’s first municipal floating wetlands attracting waterfowl and many other birds.
 Learn more and download a birding guide here.